 So, how to transfer files from one cloud storage to another with CBackup?
 Here we take moving files from OneDrive to Dropbox as an example.
 Read on these steps below:

-2. Click on My Storage > + Add Cloud to add and authorize your OneDrive and Dropbox account to CBackup.
+2. Click on My Storage > + Add Cloud to add and authorize your OneDrive account to CBackup only if you have added Google Drive to CBackup.

 3. Select Sync Tasks > New Task to create a new sync task.

 4. You can change the Task Name according to your need.
 Then press Add Source button to add OneDrive files.

 5. Select the Add Destination to choose Dropbox as the sync destination, then click Start Sync.

 Besides, you can set up a scheduled OneDrive sync task to get rid of running a sync task manually.
 There are 4 different scheduled modes and you can choose any of them.
 With this feature, your sync tasks will run automatically with a certain frequency you select.

 Tips: CBackup provides many useful feature you may take advantage of them.